puppetlabs-toy-chest/razor-server/doc/api.md

 therefore won't, by itself, cause a node to be bound to another policy upon reboot.

+### Create hook

+A hook can be created with the `create-hook` command.
+It accepts the name of a single hook, plus the `hook-type` which references existing code on the Razor server's `hooks` directory, and an optional starting configuration corresponding to that hook-type:

+    {
+      "name": "myhook",
+      "hook-type": "some_hook",
+      "configuration": {"foo": 7, "bar": "rhubarb"}
+    }

+The code on the server would be contained in the `hooks/some_hook.hook` directory.
+More information on hooks can be found in the Hooks README (`hooks.md`).

+### Delete hook

+A single hook can be removed from the database with the `delete-hook` command.
+It accepts the name of a single hook:

+    {
+        "name": "myhook"
+    }

+The hook will then no longer be triggered for node events and any existing properties in the hook's `configuration` will be deleted.

 ### Delete node

 A single node can be removed from the database with the `delete-node`